joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/sockets.md

 Flash Player can interface with a server by using the binary protocol of that server directly.
 Some servers use the big-endian byte order, and some use the little-endian byte order.
-Most servers on the Internet use the big-endian byte order because “network byte order” is big-endian.
+Most servers on the Internet use the big-endian byte order because "network byte order" is big-endian.
 The little-endian byte order is popular because the Intel® x86 architecture uses it.
 You should use the endian byte order that matches the byte order of the server that is sending or receiving data.
 All operations that are performed by the IDataInput and